rails/rails/guides/source/2_3_release_notes.md

 ### Other Action Controller Changes

 * ETag handling has been cleaned up a bit: Rails will now skip sending an ETag header when there's no body to the response or when sending files with `send_file`.
-* The fact that Rails checks for IP spoofing can be a nuisance for sites that do heavy traffic with cell phones, because their proxies don't generally set things up right.
+* The fact that Rails checks for IP spoofing can be a nuisance for sites that do heavy traffic with cell phones because their proxies don't generally set things up right.
 If that's you, you can now set `ActionController::Base.ip_spoofing_check = false` to disable the check entirely.
 * `ActionController::Dispatcher` now implements its own middleware stack, which you can see by running `rake middleware`.
 * Cookie sessions now have persistent session identifiers, with API compatibility with the server-side stores.
 * You can now use symbols for the `:type` option of `send_file` and `send_data`, like this: `send_file("fabulous.png", :type => :png)`.